-The system accommodates either two or three screens located near the muzzle.
-With two screens the system displays instrumental velocity between the two screens.
-The third screen must be located at the midpoint between the other two.
-The "proof" channel displays the difference in velocity computed between first and middle screens referenced to the velocity computed between first and last screens.
+The system uses either two or three Model 57 Infrared Photoelectric Screens located near the muzzle.
+If used, the third screen is located at the midpoint between the other two.
+The system displays instrumental velocity between the two primary screens.
+The proof channel displays the difference in velocity measure between first and middle screens referenced to the velocity measured between first and last screens.

 The system can handle three additional Model 57 Infrared Photoelectric Screens downrange to measure terminal velocity, time-of-flight, and ballistic coefficient.
 The 8355 downrange adapter is required to use the additional M-57 screens downrange.

 The Model 57 Screens function with all projectiles larger than .17 caliber and faster than 300 fps.
 Infrared diodes are used for the light source.
 They have the same outside dimensions as the older Model 55 screens.
 More detectors allow better coverage of the shooting window.
 The output pulse is +12 volts of approximately 2 milliseconds duration.
 More...